 What does DNR mean on a CBC panel?

-DNR stands for “Do Not Report.”
-It may appear next to specific test results on your CBC panel to show that additional reporting isn’t necessary.
+DNR stands for "Do Not Report," and it appears next to specific test results on your CBC (complete blood count) panel to show that additional reporting isn't necessary.

 - White Blood Cells (WBC)